ionic-team/ionic-docs/docs/api/refresher.md

 ## Native Refreshers

-Both iOS and Android platforms provide refreshers that take advantage of properties exposed by their respective devices that give pull to refresh a fluid, native-like feel.
+Both iOS and Android platforms provide refreshers that use properties exposed by their respective devices in order to give pull-to-refresh a fluid, native-like feel.

-Certain properties such as `pullMin` and `snapbackDuration` are not compatible because much of the native refreshers are scroll-based.
-See [Refresher Properties](#properties) for more information.

-### iOS Usage

-Using the iOS native `ion-refresher` requires setting the `pullingIcon` property on `ion-refresher-content` to the value of one of the available spinners.
-See the [Spinner Documentation](spinner.md#properties) for accepted values.
-The `pullingIcon` defaults to the `lines` spinner on iOS.
-The spinner tick marks will be progressively shown as the user pulls down on the page.

-The iOS native `ion-refresher` relies on rubber band scrolling in order to work properly and is only compatible with iOS devices as a result.
+The iOS and Material Design native refreshers are enabled by default in Ionic.
+However, the native iOS refresher relies on rubber band scrolling in order to work properly and is only compatible with iOS devices as a result.
 We provide a fallback refresher for apps running in iOS mode on devices that do not support rubber band scrolling.

-### Android Usage
+The native refresher uses a `circular` spinner for Material Design, while iOS uses the `lines` spinner.
+On iOS, the tick marks will progressively show as the page is pulled down.

+Certain refresher properties such as the [Pull Properties](#pull-properties), `closeDuration` and `snapbackDuration` are not compatible because much of the native refreshers are scroll-based.
+See [Properties](#properties) for more information on unsupported properties.

-Using the MD native `ion-refresher` requires setting the `pullingIcon` property on `ion-refresher-content` to the value of one of the available spinners.
-See the [ion-spinner Documentation](spinner.md#properties) for accepted values. `pullingIcon` defaults to the `circular` spinner on MD.
+The native refreshers can be disabled by setting the `pullingIcon` on the [refresher content](#custom-refresher-content).
+See the [Spinner Documentation](./spinner#properties) for accepted values.

-## Virtual Scroll Usage
+## Usage with Virtual Scroll

 Refresher requires a scroll container to function.
 When using a virtual scrolling solution, you will need to disable scrolling on the `ion-content` and indicate which element container is responsible for the scroll container with the `.ion-content-scroll-host` class target.